wealthbot-io/wealthbot/README.md

 4. Add `192.168.56.105  local.wealthbot.io` to your etc/hosts file
 5. `cd wealthbot/vagrant` and run `vagrant up` (it will take a while the first time you run it).

-Once complete, go to http://local.wealthbot.io in your browser to see the wealthbot.io demo landing page.
+Then simply go to http://local.wealthbot.io in your browser to see the wealthbot.io demo landing page.

 Note: To use the app you'll need to setup an SMTP server with authentication.
 The config is in wealthbot/app/config/parameters.yml.
-Digital Ocean has [a good writeup on how to you can use your Gmail account](https://www.digitalocean.com/community/tutorials/how-to-use-google-s-smtp-server) for this.
+Digital Ocean has [a good writeup on how to use your Gmail account](https://www.digitalocean.com/community/tutorials/how-to-use-google-s-smtp-server) for this.

 If you want to take a look around your vagrant box you can `vagrant ssh`.
 The config is located in `wealthbot\vagrant\puphpet\config.yaml`